icons8/lunacy-docs/docs/basics.md

 ## [Context menu](#the-context-menu)

-The context menu is a pop-up list of commands and options for basic operations with layers.
+The **context menu** is a pop-up list of commands and options for basic operations with layers.

 It appears when you right-click on a layer.
 The items on the menu vary depending on the layer you select.

-Each context menu option is accompanied by a shortcut you can use to speed up your workflow:
+Almost all context menu options have shortcuts you can use to speed up your workflow:

 <embed type="image/svg+xml" alt="context_menu" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/HSn_3x7Vhk-8MfiM3MjqkQ.svg" width="844" />